Skip to content

 If you're using the Images tab of Google Search to find images, you can click Tools under the search bar to refine your results by size, color, usage rights, type (clip art, line drawing, or GIF), and time (date published).

-Images tab of Google Search with an arrow pointing to search filters, including size, color, and type.
+Images tab of Google Search with different search filters highlighted.

 23. Filter Google Search video results by duration and quality